lucanori/invoicerr/README.md

 - `SMTP_FROM`
   Optional — address used as the sender for emails.
 If omitted, defaults to `SMTP_USER`.

+- `JWT_SECRET`
+  Optional but recommended for JWT authentication.
+Can be any random string.
+  If not set, a default secret will be used.
+But it can have issues with docker deployments.

 Make sure port 80 is available on your host machine, or change the mapping.

 ---